wise-coders/sqlserver-management/README.md

 This is based on Real World DBA Toolkit Version 2019-08-01 [Lowell Izaguirre lowell@stormrage.com](http://www.stormrage.com/SQLStuff/sp_GetDDL_Latest.txt).

 The gradle project has two targets:
-- generate will create a procedure or a begin...end block.
+- generate will create in the 'out' folder a procedure or a begin...end block.
 - executeInDb will test one of them in a database